pabmonrol/PDIH-pabmonrol/Project/README.md

 This project involves an Arduino setup with a servo motor and an ultrasonic sensor to measure distances and provide visual feedback using a radar-style display.
 The Arduino code controls the hardware to scan the environment, while the Processing-based Java application visualizes the data.

 ## Functionality
-- **Distance Measurement**: Utilizes an ultrasonic sensor attached to a servo motor.
+- **Distance measurement**: Utilizes an ultrasonic sensor attached to a servo motor.
 The sensor systematically measures distances at various angles as the servo rotates.
-- **Data Transmission**: Measurements are sent from the Arduino to a computer via serial communication.
+- **Data transmission**: Measurements are sent from the Arduino to a computer via serial communication.
-- **Real-time Visualization**: A Processing application receives the data and visualizes it in a radar-like interface, providing a dynamic view of the environment based on sensor readings.
+- **Real-time visualization**: A Processing application receives the data and visualizes it in a radar-like interface, providing a dynamic view of the environment based on sensor readings.

 ## Overview
 This project involves an Arduino setup with a servo motor and an ultrasonic sensor to measure distances and provide visual feedback using a radar-style display.
 The Arduino code controls the hardware to scan the environment, while the Processing-based Java application visualizes the data.